dfzfz7/dfzfz7/README.md

 - 🎯 Committed to pursuing a career change into IT
 - 💼 17 years of experience in tourism and hospitality
 - 🌍 I have lived and work in different countries
-- 🥽 About to start a course on Virtual Reality
+- 🥽 Just started a course on Virtual Reality
 - 🌱 Currently learning Angular <img title="Angular" alt="Angular" src="https://github.com/dfzfz7/dfzfz7/blob/main/assets/angular.png" width="16" height="16" />

 For more details checkout my ➡️ [LinkedIn profile](https://www.linkedin.com/in/fernandezdaniel85/)